k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 Once the plan steps are prepared, it executes them step-by-step.

-> Note: It is a best practice to rely on sub-agents for high-performance needs, as the Planner approach is slower and less predictable due to the required plan generation step.
+> Note: It is a best practice to rely on sub-agents for high-performance needs, as the Planner approach is slower and less predictable due to the required plan-generation step.